Xilinx/SDSoC-Tutorials/platform-creation-tutorial/lab-9-installing-applications-from-github.md

 <details>
 <summary><strong>Step 1: Downloading and Installing an Example from the Github</strong></summary>

-  1. To download and install an example from the SDx Example store, click Xilinx > SDx Examples.
+  1. To download and install an example from the SDx Example store, click **Xilinx > SDx Examples**.

      ![](./images/gvu1517375349413.png)

   2. The SDx Examples dialog box opens up.
-Click the Download button as shown below.
+Click the **Download** button as shown below.

      ![](./images/wkd1517375349420.png)